 Trooper Paul Minneman was shot and killed while searching for members of the Brady Gang, wanted in connection with the armed robbery of the Goodland State Bank in Newton County and previously for killing two other police officers.

 He and a Cass County deputy sheriff were parked on the side of a road when a car passed and shots were fired at them.
 They gave chase, lost sight of the car and stepped out of their vehicle at a small rural church west of Royal Center to look for tire tracks.

-The Brady Gang was also responsible for killing Sergeant Richard Rivers of the Indianapolis Police Department on April 27, 1936.
+The Brady Gang also killed Sergeant Richard Rivers of the Indianapolis Police Department on April 27, 1936.
 Although never proven, they were also suspected of killing Officer Frank Levy of the Anderson Police Department on November 25, 1935.